diegomais/rocketbox/packages/api/README.md

 Create a route to list the meetups the logged-in user is enrolled in.

-List only meetups that have not yet passed and order closer meetups as the first on the list.
+List only meetups that have not yet happened and order closer meetups as the first on the list.

 ## Submit